Swayam4717/communication_support/README.md

 - AI fallback quality depends on prompt quality and model output consistency
 - AI visuals are weaker for abstract concepts compared with concrete objects
 - Some OpenSymbols results are SVG files, which require special native rendering support
+- Guided Speech Practice currently remains a prototype feature
+- Guided Speech Practice depends on Android speech recognition service availability and may vary by device/noise level
+- Mock transcript input is still visible for development fallback and should be hidden or relabeled before a polished demo
 - Current customer-provided API key support is only architecturally prepared, not exposed in the UI
 - Current access model still relies mainly on room-code access
 - Firestore and Storage rules are pilot-safer, but not fully production-authenticated